Header Image 1

 As a school community we have, through exploration and research, concluded that the following principles will underpin our teaching of writing:

-● Children write independently and are encouraged to plan, write, edit and assess their work.
+Children write independently and are encouraged to plan, write, proof-read, edit and assess their work.

 The principles above are evident within our teaching throughout a lesson and sequence.

-● Teachers model the writing process to children through shared writing and modelling.
+Teachers model the writing process to children through shared writing, modelled writing and guided writing.

 Assessment and Monitoring

-● Tracking grids track pupil progress at the end of a teaching sequence.
+Tracking grids track pupil progress through and across teaching sequences.

 Subject Documents Date